I believe more people should start writing online.

 Tip: always encourage your subscribers to reply to you.
 Especially when you are starting out and you have time to respond individually.

-5. Closing thoughts and two paradoxes
+5. Closing thoughts and three paradoxes

 Think about your newsletter like running a restaurant.